To access my current or upcoming classes at UCLA Extension, click on the toggle below.

 This class will take as its point of focus the exhibition, New York to Los Angeles: Dwan Gallery, 1959-1971, which will be presented at the Los Angeles County Museum of Art, March 19-September 10, 2017.
 Classroom lectures and museum visits will be devoted to examining the art movements Dwan supported and the work of the individual artists her galleries exhibited.
 Due to the nature of her artistic sponsorship, the class will offer a quasi-survey of art historical tendencies from the late-fifties to the early seventies.
+4 sessions.

 Doug Aitken’s Art in Context